www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 Injury Prevention Unit Plan

-Candidates will design activities and/or lessons related to multiple aspects of environmental health that can be implemented into the classroom setting.
+Candidates will design activities and/or lessons related to general safety procedures that can be implemented in both phases of Driver Education (classroom and behind the wheel).

 - Course Outcomes: 7